 Paul Gotaas comes from a rural background, having grown up in Camrose, Alberta.
 Though currently living in Edmonton, he and his wife Arlene, have maintained horses and cattle at their farm in Hay Lakes, Alberta, for decades.
 Paul was the catalyst in the beginnings of Big Island Lowlines as he became convinced, after doing extensive research, that Lowline cattle have advantages to provide the commercial cattleman, the small acreage farmer, and the modern day consumer desiring smaller cuts of tender and tasty beef.
 Paul has extensive knowledge of the history of the breed and of Lowline pedigrees.
 He is a firm believer in the future of these cattle in Canada.
 Paul began a crossbreeding program in 2005.
 He owns a number of Galloway-Lowline and Angus-Lowline cross animals.

 Murray is an invaluable part of the Big Island Lowlines team.
 Murray was raised on a purebred Limo and Blonde d’ Aquitaine farm.
-He has worked for Canada’s largest embryo transfer company, Emtech Genetics, for many years as an embryo technician.
-He has shown several breeds of cattle across Canada and the U.S. for over 20 years.
-Murray has shown Big Island Lowline cattle since 2003 and has housed most of the herd at his Sherwood Park location since 2004.
-He is enthusiastic about the characteristics of Lowline cattle, and has used his fitting skills to help win Big Island Lowline cattle win many shows over the years.
-He would be happy to help any new Big Island Lowline customers with aftersales service and information needed.
+He continues to work for Canada’s largest embryo transfer company, Emtech Genetics as an embryo technician.
+He has shown several breeds of cattle across Canada and the U.S. for over 25 years.
+Murray has housed and shown Big Island Lowline cattle since 2003.
+Murray would be happy to help any new Big Island Lowline customers with after sales service and information needed.

-Big Island Lowlines became involved with Lowline cattle in January of 2000 with the purchase of 4 fullblood heifers and 20 Australian and domestic embryos.
+Big Island Lowlines became involved with Lowline cattle in 1999 with the purchase of 4 fullblood heifers and 20 Australian embryos.
 Our embryos calved out in the fall of 2000, and along with our original live animals, formed the foundation of our present fullblood herd.
-We have added several outcross bulls to our operation to add to our genetic pool.
-We have flushed embryos for direct transfer and freezing, and have enjoyed good success with natural breeding.
+We continually add outcross bulls to our genetic pool.

-Big Island Lowlines is among the largest registered fullblood Lowline cattle operations in Canada.
-We have always focused on raising sound, easy keeping, high yielding, grass fed cattle.
+Big Island has always focused on raising sound, easy keeping, high yielding, grass fed cattle.